FFrankyy/FINDER/README.md

 Before setting up the FINDER users should have `gcc` version 7.4.0 or higher.

 ### Installing gcc version 7.4.0 on Ubuntu 18.04
-the latest version of gcc can be installed by adding the latest repository to `apt`:
+The latest version of gcc can be installed by adding the latest repository to `apt`:
 ```
 sudo apt-get update
 sudo apt-get install gcc